 Or eat alone or with one close friend?
 (I)

 INTUITION (N) vs SENSING (S)

 In my opinion, sensing and intuition are the two most difficult to distinguish.
-This section is about how you interpret information.
+This section is focused on how you interpret information.

-Are you very observant of your surroundings?
+Are you very observant of your physical surroundings?
 (S)

 Or do you see beyond what is explicitly stated?
 (N)

 The third section focuses on your use of logic or emotion in making decisions.